-Deferred financing costs are transaction costs associated with issuing debt as well as costs related to a deemed contribution for a guarantee from a related party.
-The Company recognizes these costs in the balance sheet as noncurrent assets.
-Deferred financing costs are amortized over the life of the related debt.
+Deferred financing costs were transaction costs associated with issuing debt as well as costs related to a deemed contribution for a guarantee from a related party.
+The Company recognized these costs in the balance sheet as noncurrent assets.
+Deferred financing costs were amortized over the life of the related debt.